 For example, you can opt to use offline lead generation channels to drive traffic towards your landing pages without decreasing your online lead capture efforts, thereby optimizing the performance of both methods.
 Remember that offline brand recognition can lead to online traffic and conversions.

 Continue to test a combination of each methodology until you find your lead generation sweet spot.
-Once you discover the perfect brew tailored for your business, iterate on it and watch as a steady stream of conversions result in a robust bottom line.
+Once you discover the perfect brew tailored for your business, build on it and watch as a steady stream of conversions result in a robust bottom line.